-PHOTO Ronald B. Gordon Age 54 Director since 1995 Chief Executive Officer, Beiersdorf North America Mr. Gordon graduated from the University of Pennsylvania in 1964 and received a master's degree from Columbia University in 1966.
+LOGO Joseph C. Miller Age 55 Director since 1989 Chief Executive Officer, Beiersdorf North America Mr. Gordon graduated from the University of Pennsylvania in 1964 and received a master's degree from Columbia University in 1966.
 Mr. Gordon worked in brand management and advertising management for Procter & Gamble from 1966 to 1983.
 In 1983, Mr. Gordon joined International Playtex, Inc. as Vice President and General Manager of Playtex Family Products, U.S. He became Senior Vice President and General Manager of U.S. and Canadian Playtex Family Products in 1985 and held that position through 1987.
 Mr. Gordon was Executive Vice President of the Playtex Family Products Corporation from 1988 through 1989.
 During 1990, Mr. Gordon was an independent executive consultant.
 Mr. Gordon joined Goody Products, Inc. in 1991 as President and Chief Operating Officer and held that position until 1994.
 Mr. Gordon founded Gordon Investment Group, a company which finances and oversees start-up businesses, in 1994.
 In 1997, Mr. Gordon joined Beiersdorf, Inc. as Chief Executive Officer of their North American operations.
 He is a director of Creative Products Resource, Inc. and an associate trustee of the University of Pennsylvania.

-PHOTO Edgar D. Jannotta Age 66 Director since 1969 Senior Director, William Blair & Company, L.L.C.
+Senior Director, William Blair & Company, L.L.C.
 Mr. Jannotta graduated from Princeton University in 1953 and after graduation served as an officer in the United States Navy.
 He received a master's degree from Harvard Business School in 1959.
 Mr. Jannotta joined William Blair & Company in 1959.
 Mr. Jannotta served as managing partner of William Blair & Company from 1977 until 1995 and as senior partner in 1995.
-In 1996 William Blair & Company converted from a partnership and became William Blair & Company, L.L.C.
+In 1996 William Blair & Company, L.L.C.
+Mr. Jannotta became William Blair & Company, L.L.C.
 Mr. Jannotta became a senior director at that time.
 He is a director of AAR Corp., Aon Corporation, Bandag, Incorporated, Molex Incorporated, New York Stock Exchange, Inc., Safety-Kleen Corp., and Unicom Corporation.
 Mr. Jannotta is President and a trustee of Lyric Opera of Chicago and a trustee and Vice-Chairman of the Board of The University of Chicago.
 He is also a trustee of Rush-Presbyterian-St. Luke's Medical Center, Chicago Historical Society, and Chicago Foundation for Education.

-PHOTO Joseph C. Miller Age 55 Director since 1989 Vice-Chairman of the Board of the Company Mr. Miller graduated from the West Virginia University School of Business in 1964.
+Vice-Chairman of the Board of the Company Mr. Miller graduated from the West Virginia University School of Business in 1964.
 After serving as an officer in the United States Army, he joined Republic Steel Corporation in 1966.
 Mr. Miller served as president of Lowes, Inc., Inland Distributing and Whiteford Transportation Systems.
 He joined the Company in 1989 as Vice President of Corporate Planning and Marketing.
 He served as Group Vice President for Sales, Marketing and Distribution from 1990 to 1993.
 Mr. Miller was Senior Vice President for the Consumer, Industrial & Environmental and Transportation Groups of the Company from 1993 to 1995.
 He became Vice Chairman of the Board in 1995.
 Mr. Miller is a director of Key Bank of Indiana and Travelmore, Inc. He is a trustee and Vice Chairman of St. Joseph Care Group and Co-Chairman of the Center of Hope Campaign.